Considerations for charging duties and import taxes at checkout

 - When there are free products or samples in the shipment, then the free item is represented as costing $1, and the $1 price is deducted evenly from every other item in the shipment.
 For example, if a shipment has five items and one of the items is free, then the free item is represented as costing $1, and $.25 is deducted from the price of the other four items in the order.

-Countries and regions where charging duties and import taxes at checkout is not supported
+Countries and regions where charging duties and import taxes at checkout isn't supported

-The following countries and regions are not supported for charging duties and import taxes at checkout.
+The following countries and regions aren't supported for charging duties and import taxes at checkout.
 You can't collect duties and import taxes in these regions.

 - Republic of Cabo Verde (CV)